Law Offices of Osas Iyamu, LLC.

 Tax treaties are agreements between two countries that determine how residents of one country are taxed on income earned in the other country.
 The United States has tax treaties with many countries to help avoid double taxation—in which an individual pays taxes on the same income to both countries.
 By understanding how tax treaties work, green card holders living abroad can avoid being taxed twice and may be eligible for certain exemptions or tax credits.

-• Purpose of Tax Treaties: The primary purpose of tax treaties is to prevent double taxation and encourage cross-border trade and investment.
+• Purpose of Tax Treaties: The main purpose of tax treaties is to prevent double taxation and encourage cross-border trade and investment.
 Tax treaties establish guidelines for how different types of income—such as wages, dividends, interest, and royalties—are taxed.

 How Tax Treaties Benefit Green Card Holders Abroad